$T$-equivariant disc potential and SYZ mirror construction: -equivariant disc potentials of toric manifolds

 Similarly, since the fiber bundle $P_{T}=P\times BT$ is trivial, there exists no flow line from $Y_j$ to $\bm{\lambda}_i$ for any $i,j$.
 Therefore the coefficients of $\bm{\lambda}_i$ in the terms $\fm^T_k(b,\ldots,Y_j,\ldots,b)$ are zero. \end{proof}

 Thus, in the setting of Lemma \ref{lem:h_i}, we have

 In \cite{FOOO-T}, it was shown that the moment map fibers of a compact semi-Fano toric manifold are weakly unobstructed in the de Rham model.
-The following is the analogous statement in the Morse model.
+The following is the analogous statement in our setting.